gaurav00700/ROS_Projects/Path planning/Readme.txt

 Refer attached research paper for more details.

 2. RRT*
-This is memory efficient and last.
+This is memory efficient and fast.